pomatsuev/tab-container/README.md

 ...
 ```

-You can styling this in your css
+You can styling this in your css [Sandbox Example](https://codesandbox.io/s/tab-container-o6rnq)

 ```html
 <div class="tab-container">